Robert Irving III: Sketches of Brazil

-Robert Irving III conducted the debut performance of his “Sonic Portraits Orchestra” in the world premiere of “Sketches of Brazil to record crowd of 12,500 people receiving several standing ovations.
+Robert Irving III conducted the debut performance of his “Sonic Portraits Orchestra” in the world premiere of “Sketches of Brazil to a record crowd of 12,500 people, receiving several standing ovations.
 The piece is his orchestral homage to his mentors, Miles Davis and Gil Evans, on the 50th anniversary of the recording of the pair’s classic, “Sketches of Spain.”
-The performance on the Jay Pritzker Pavilion stage at Millennium Park, in Chicago on Thursday August 13, 2009 featured trumpeter Wallace Roney as the principal soloist, and classical guitarist Fareed Haque as special guest, along with Brazilian percussionists Dede Sampaio and Felipe Fraga along with Miles Evans on trumpet in the orchestra (son of Gil Evans) in a blend of 33 classical and jazz musicians conducted by Irving at times from the piano.
+The performance on the Jay Pritzker Pavilion stage at Millennium Park, in Chicago on Thursday, August 13, 2009, featured trumpeter Wallace Roney as the principal soloist, and classical guitarist Fareed Haque as special guest, along with Brazilian percussionists Dede Sampaio and Felipe Fraga, along with Miles Evans on trumpet in the orchestra (son of Gil Evans) in a blend of 33 classical and jazz musicians conducted by Irving at times from the piano.
 The Jazz Institute of Chicago sponsored a Symposium prior to the event with special guests from the families of Miles Davis and Gil Evans.
 Chicago Tribune Critic Howard Reich said of Irving's work, “Extraordinarily ambitious… a tour de force of orchestral writing.”
-This project although video taped with five cameras and with professional audio recording has not yet been released.
+This project, although videotaped with five cameras and professional audio recording, has not yet been released.

 2015: Our Space In Time

-This is the third album released under the name Robert Irving III Generations as a special group co-founded by Irving's wife, Lolo Irving in 2014 that featuring young musicians whom Irving mentored.
-The CD that entered the CMJ Chart at 30 and rose to 63 on the top 100 Jazz Week Chart, consists of 10 original compositions of Irving, four of which came to him in dreams.
+This is the third album released under the name Robert Irving III Generations as a special group co-founded by Irving's wife, Lolo Irving, in 2014, featuring young musicians Irving mentored.
+The CD that entered the CMJ Chart at 30 and rose to 63 on the top 100 Jazz Week Chart consists of 10 original compositions of Irving, four of which came to him in dreams.

 Recent

 Irving currently tours with the Miles Electric Band (consisting of mostly Miles alums) as the music director/pianist and keyboardist.

-The Robert Irving III Quintet debuted at the historic, Joe Segal's The Jazz Showcase in Chicago in September 2017.
-That Quintet included on trumpet Wallace Roney Jr. the son of Geri Allen and Wallace Roney, along with Rajiv Halim on tenor, alto and soprano saxophones and flute, bassist Emma Dayhuff and 17-year drummer, Jeremiah Collier.
+The Robert Irving III Quintet debuted at the historicJoe Segal's The Jazz Showcase in Chicago in September 2017.
+That Quintet included on trumpet Wallace Roney Jr., the son of Geri Allen and Wallace Roney, along with Rajiv Halim on tenor, alto and soprano saxophones and flute, bassist Emma Dayhuff and 17-year drummer, Jeremiah Collier.
 In 2021, Irving brought both a band and some of his paintings to Chicago's Old Town School of Folk Music for a double-artist show and concert with Jon Langford.